MarcoDVisser/CV/README.md

 ### International presentations

 2015
+:   **Workshop** at the at the Ecological Society of America Annual
+    Meeting 2015.
+August 2015, Sheffield.
+Demography in a Continuous
+    World: New Advances in Integral Projection Models (IPMs).
+    Co-organizer.
 :   **Workshop** at the at the British Ecological Society Symposium
     “Demography Beyond The Population”.
 March 2015, Sheffield.
 Speeding Up Ecological and Evolutionary Computations in R; Essentials of High